SamWot/NullDetect/README.md

 - Maven:
   - [ASM 5.2](http://asm.ow2.org/) to parse class-files and as a base for data-flow analysis
   - JUnit 4.12 for unit testing
+  - TestFX 4.0.8 (Core and JUnit) for GUI testing

 ## Build
 ```shell session